Attendance & Leave of Absence

 The role of the Education Welfare Officer

-The Education Welfare Officer strives to support schools, parents and pupils with the aim of ensuring and promoting good attenance and punctuality.
+The Education Welfare Service strives to support schools, parents and pupils with the aim of ensuring and promoting good attendance and punctuality.
 However, the Education Welfare Service also has a statutory responsibility under the Education Act 1996 to pursue non-school attendance and persistent lateness.

-Section 4 of the Education Act states that "if a child of compulsory school age, who is a registered pupil at a school, failed to attend regularly at the school, the parents are guilty of an offence".
+Section 444 of the Education Act states that "if a child of compulsory school age, who is a registered pupil at a school, fails to attend regularly at the school, the parents are guilty of an offence".

 Bracknell Forest Council, through the Education Welfare Service, may issue a Fixed Penalty Notice or prosecute parents when children do not attend school regularly.

-A Fixed Penalty Notice when requested by a Headteacher can be issued as long as the following criteria apply:-
+A Fixed Penalty Notice when requested by a Headteacher can be issued as long as the evidence for the request is robust and the following criteria are met:-

-The Fast Track framework promotes early intervention and aims to ensure that appropriate action is taken to tackle non-attendance as soon as attendance problems become apparent.
-Fast Track involves engaging the parent in specifying what improvements need to be made over a fixed time-frame (usually 12 weeks).
+When a pupil is referred to the Education Welfare Service because of persistent poor attendance there are various actions that can be taken to try to bring about an improvement.
+The Fast Track Intervention framework promotes early intervention and aims to ensure that appropriate action is taken to tackle non-attendance as soon as attendance problems become apparent.
+Fast Track involves engaging the parent in specifying what improvements need to be made over a fixed time-frame (usually 8 weeks).
 Parents have the responsibility for ensuring that their child attends school regularly.
-Where a parent fails in this responsibility and no improvement is brought about within the specified time frame, legal proceedings are initiated in the Magistrates Court.
+Where a parent fails in this responsibility and no improvement is brought about

 Promoting Good Attendance